dwyl/start-here/README.md

 ### How the internet works

-Before setting off to build for the web you may appreciate aquiring some context as to how it all comes together.
+Before setting off to build for the web you may appreciate acquiring some context as to how it all comes together.
 There is a fantastic Coursera course called [Internet History, Technology, and Security](https://www.coursera.org/learn/internet-history) that offers just this.
 The course is put together by an enthusiastic instructor who walks